matomo-org/matomo/plugins/ExampleLogTables/README.md

   the table in that query and in the table lock the same purge step takes, so declare one because the table has one, not out of habit.
-The remaining schema rules — matching the width of a column you join on, and declaring a default for every column a partial write may omit — are visible in the DAOs that own the schema, along with the write path's own clamp: values that arrive in a tracking request are not yours to assume the length of.
+The remaining schema rules — matching the width of a column you join on, and declaring a default for every column a partial write may omit — are visible in the DAOs that own the schema, along with the write path's own sanitise-then-clamp: values that arrive in a tracking request are not yours to assume the length of, and the request API hands them to you raw, so sanitising is a step you take rather than one you inherit.
+Order matters — encoding expands a value, so clamping first can still overflow the column.
 - **Your own SQL has one shape here, and it is core's.** Backtick a table name you interpolate, leave column names bare unless they are reserved words, and write the column list and the `ON DUPLICATE KEY UPDATE` clause out literally.
 Building a column list at runtime is for code that